It’s too late to learn when the dirt hits our face, but until then, we have plenty of time to learn how to play the banjo.

-An 81 year old fellow came to see me some years back and asked me if he was too old to learn to play the banjo.
-I told him, “I don’t know, I’ve never had an 81 year old student before…” So, he bought a banjo and we started some basic lessons.
-This fellow lived on a sail boat with large, powerful and somewhat stiff hands.
+An 81 year old fellow came to see me some years back and asked me if he was too old to learn to how to play the banjo.
+I told him, “I don’t know, I’ve never had an 81 year old student before” So, he bought a banjo and we started some basic lessons.
+This fellow lived on a sailboat with large, powerful and somewhat stiff hands.
 After three months of slow practice, his fingers started to move better.
 In 9 months he was learning new songs and played about as well as any adult student of mine in that amount of time.

 Desire is pretty self explanatory.
 Willingness, for adults, usually means allowing some time each day or each week for a little banjo playing.
 It also means to accept that, given the requirements of being a responsible adult, it will take as long as it takes to learn to play the banjo.
 This gentle discipline will help us learn to play the banjo with great satisfaction.
 It means we commit to enjoy each stage of our skill to develop and understand that we don’t have the freedom to learn as quickly as children.